International Citizens Insurance Logo

 Safety & Health

-- Emergency contacts and resources: List local hospitals, police, embassies, and emergency hotlines.
+• Emergency Contacts and Resources: List local hospitals, police departments, embassies, and emergency hotlines.

 Family & Community

 Compensation and benefits are likely to be top of mind for your potential expatriate employees.
-A well-structured package will cover the cost of moving, but also ensure fairness and stability for long-term assignments.
+A well-structured package will cover the cost of relocation, while also ensuring fairness and stability for long-term assignments.

 Without adequate financial and logistical support, employees may struggle to adapt or feel undervalued, which can increase the risk of assignment failure.